vsenger/quarkus-workshop/README.md

 entry table so you can create the logic to synchronize the data after uploading.

 For this function, let's create the project using a maven archetype with Quarkus and Lambda support.

+Make sure you are not in the piggybank api directory!

 ```bash
 mvn -B archetype:generate \
        -DarchetypeGroupId=io.quarkus \